exorlive/github_pages_test/exorlive_restapi.md

 ## The methods

 - All calls should have these headers:
-	-"ExorLive-Client": "*client named to be agreed upon with ExorLive AS.*"
+	- "ExorLive-Client": "*client named to be agreed upon with ExorLive AS.*"
-	-"Authorization": "Bearer *accesstoken*"
+	- "Authorization": "Bearer *accesstoken*"
--The base URL for all these methods is: *https://exorlive.com/*
+- The base URL for all these methods is: *https://exorlive.com/*